ethereum/remix-project/docs/tutorial_remixd_filesystem.md

 `npm install -g remixd`.

 Then `remixd -s <absolute-path-to-the-shared-folder> --remix-ide <your-remix-ide-URL-instance>` will start Remixd and share the given folder.
+Remix URL instance can be identified by clicking on `copy and paste` icon.

+For example, to sync your local folder to the official Remix IDE, `remixd -s <absolute-path-to-the-shared-folder> --remix-ide https://remix.ethereum.org`

 The folder is shared using a websocket connection between `Remix IDE` and `Remixd`.